mojofunk/ardour-docs/todo/dependencies.md

 Update Fedora mingw packages to define native_pkg_name

+Update FFTW3 to version >= 3.5? to get fix for plannar threading

 Aubio as of version 0.4.1 has issues building with mingw with jack enabled.

 Aubio version 0.4.1 needs wine to be able to run unit tests and build fails if